Fantastic Voyage: Novelization

-Asimov did not want any of his books, even a film novelization, to appear only in paperback, so in August, he persuaded Austin Olney of Houghton Mifflin to publish a hardcover edition, assuring him that the book would sell at least 8000 copies, which it did.
+Asimov did not want any of his books, even a film novelization, to appear only in paperback, so in August 1965, he persuaded Austin Olney of Houghton Mifflin to publish a hardcover edition, assuring him that the book would sell at least 8,000 copies, which it did.
 However, since the rights to the story were held by Otto Klement, who had co-written the original story treatment, Asimov would not be entitled to any royalties.
 By the time the hardcover edition was published in March 1966, Houghton Mifflin had persuaded Klement to allow Asimov to have a quarter of the royalties.
 Klement also negotiated for The Saturday Evening Post to serialize an abridged version of the novel, and he agreed to give Asimov half the payment for it.
 Fantastic Voyage (abridged to half its length) appeared in the February 26 and March 12, 1966, issues of the Post.
 Bantam Books released the paperback edition of the novel in September 1966 to coincide with the release of the film.
 Harry Harrison, reviewing the Asimov novelization, called it a "Jerry-built monstrosity", praising the descriptions of science-fiction events as "Asimov at his best", while condemning the narrative framework as "inane drivel".

+Animated television series

+Fantastic Voyage is an American animated science fiction TV series based on the film.
+The series consists of 17 half-hour episodes, airing Saturday mornings on ABC-TV from September 14, 1968, through January 4, 1969, then rebroadcast the following fall season.
+The series was produced by Filmation Associates in association with 20th Century Fox.
+A Fantastic Voyage comic book, based on the series, was published by Gold Key and lasted two issues.